ChainedTears/ByteBot/README.md

 1. Open the ByteBot folder and launch main.py in your preferred text editor.
 2. Replace ``TOKEN = "REPLACE_HERE"`` with your actual [Discord Token](https://www.androidauthority.com/get-discord-token-3149920/)
 3. Replace ``api_key = "API_KEY"`` with your personal API key from the [Groq Console](https://console.groq.com/keys)
+4. Add the user IDs of the individuals ByteBot should respond to.
-4. Configure other settings and run the script:
+5. Run the script:
 ```bash
 python3 main.py
 ```